-Input Status - Word Clock
+Input Status Word / MADI

-Indicates presence of a valid signal at the word clock input (Lock, No Lock) and whether the signal is synchronous (Sync).
-The third column shows the sample rate detected by the hardware (coarse recognition, 44.1 kHz, 48 kHz etc.).
+Indicates presence of a valid signal at the word clock or MADI input (Lock, No Lock) and whether the signal is synchronous (Sync).
+The third column shows the sample rate detected by the hardware (coarse recognition, 44.1 kHz, 48 kHz etc.), and the current channel format (56/64 channels).